ejung11/ejung11.github.io/_pages/about.md

 My research interests are **behavioral & experimental economics**, **health economics**, and **economic education**.

-I will be joining the Economics Department at Siena College as a Visiting Assistant Professor in Fall 2025.
+I will be joining the Economics Department at Siena University as a Visiting Assistant Professor in Fall 2025.

 My **CV** is available [here](https://ejung11.github.io/files/CV_EyeEoun_Jung_2025.pdf).